TITLE 13 INSURANCE

 (b) exclude any irrelevant, immaterial or unduly repetitious evidence; and

-(c) if the grievant or health care insurer fails to appear, proceed with the hearing or adjourn the proceedings to a future date, giving notice of the adjournment to the absent party.
+(c) if the grievant or health care insurer fails to appear, proceed with the hearing, dismiss the matter for good cause or adjourn the proceedings to a future date, giving notice of the adjournment to the absent party.

 (3) Staff participation.
 Staff may attend the hearing, ask questions and otherwise solicit evidence from the parties, but shall not be present during deliberations among the superintendent or his designated hearing officer, and any ICOs.